bpmct/coder-ecr-sync/README.md

 Run this script to update your registry in Coder with the latest ECR password.

+## Context:

+Coder currently only supports password-based authentication to registries.
+AWS ECR can [generate a password token](https://docs.aws.amazon.com/cli/latest/reference/ecr/get-login-password.html) but it only lasts 12 hours.
+This script, if ran in a cron operation, will update the Coder registry with the latest password. (username should remain as `AWS`).

 ## Requirements

 - Coder API Token [(create one here)](https://github.com/cdr/coder-cli/blob/master/docs/coder_tokens_create.md)